mingjunp/info30005-2019-lf-/README.md

 // searching and sorting based on current location

 router.get('/autoSearch', controller_toilets.autoSearch);

-// based on searching box content & "Check Detail" linked

-router.get('/contentSearch', controller_toilets.contentSearch);

 // searching and sorting by key words

 router.get('/keywordSearch', controller_toilets.keywordSearch);

+// get all toilet pictures based on toilet ID

+router.get('/api/toilets/loadToiletPictures', controller_toilets.loadToiletPictures);

+//load reviews of certain toilet

+router.get('/api/reviews/getReviewsByToilet', controller_reviews.getReviewsByToilet);

 ### 2. Add comments
 This is a function for users to make some comments about the toilets.
 Users can give it a rating, make some comments as well as upload some photos.
 The posted photos will be showed in the toilet detail page.